 What is the difference between a CFP and a CFA?

-An alphabet soup of acronyms make up all of the different designations that financial professionals can hold, and two of the most commonly confused are certified financial planners and certified financial analysts (CFAs).
-Both are prestigious designations that can signal a financial professional’s expertise, but they’re different in terms of what type of financial professional typically acquires them and how they do so.
+Both CFP and certified financial analyst (CFA) are prestigious designations that can signal a financial professional’s expertise, but they’re different in terms of what type of financial professional typically acquires them and how they do so.

-The table below hashes out the core differences between a CFP and a CFA.
-Note that it’s possible to hold both designations.
+The table below further hashes out the core differences between a CFP and a CFA.
+Note that it is possible to hold both designations.

 |Clientele||Individuals and families||Individual and institutional investors|